 Under Client's Scheduling Page > Customize Appearance > Scheduling Page Options, you’ll find a “Hide Prices” option.
+(You must have at least one appointment that has a price for this option to be visible.)
 By checking this box and selecting Require a valid credit card, but don’t charge (which can be found in the Business Settings > Payment Settings page), you’re able to collect a client’s card information without automatically charging.

 From there, you can charge from the admin end, directly from appointment details.
 You’ll be able to enter the price manually, making a sliding scale totally feasible once an appointment has been booked!

 Note: The option for Require a valid credit card, but don’t charge is only available when using Stripe, Square, or Braintree as your payment processor.
 For more info on the features available with each processor option, check out our doc on that here.

 Another option is to create client-specific appointment types.
 For example, you could create several variations of the same appointment types at different price ranges (such as Consultation: $100, Consultation: $75, Consultation: $50, etc.).
 Then, after identifying your client’s position on your sliding scale, you can send a direct link to the appointment type that suits their needs.